Diplomatic missions

 General information

-In Latvia you can bring cash amounting to up to 10,000 euros, but it must be declared on entry.
-You can bring duty-free goods for personal use.
-Imports of arms are banned.
+In the Republic of Latvia, it is possible to bring in cash up to EUR 10,000, but it must be declared on entry.
+You can import duty-free goods for personal use.
+The import of weapons is forbidden.

-There are no restrictions on exports from the country of goods and currency.
+There are no restrictions on exports of goods and currency from the country.

-If travelling by car, on the border when entering the country is recommended to wear a green card.
-Bulgarian driving license is valid.
-Public transport is well-developed.
+When travelling by car it is recommended to carry a green card.
+Bulgarian driving licences are valid.
+Well-developed public transport.
 In some places the road network is in poor condition.
-Vehicles must keep lights switched on throughout the year.
-Caution when driving - Latvia is among the countries with the highest mortality rate in transport accidents.
+You must travel all year round with lights on.
+Be cautious when driving — Latvia has one of the highest accident fatality rates.

 Travel papers and visas

-Travellers can enter the country with a passport or identity card valid for the duration of their stay.
-Bulgarian citizens travelling to Latvia (holders of ordinary, business and diplomatic passports) do not require a visa.
+You must enter the country with a valid international passport or identity card at the time of exit.
+Bulgarian citizens travelling to the Republic of Latvia (holders of regular, official and diplomatic passports) do not need a visa.

 Competitive service

-Bulgarian citizens staying for short or long terms in the Republic of Latvia may contact the Embassy of Bulgaria in Warsaw for consular matters.
+Bulgarian citizens residing in the Republic of Latvia on a short-term or long-term basis may address consular issues to the Embassy of the Republic of Bulgaria in Warsaw.

 The Republic of Latvia is a party to the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents.

-In order for them to be valid in the Republic of Bulgaria and to serve before Bulgarian institutions, all documents issued by the authorities of Latvia to Bulgarian citizens should be provided with an Apostille by the Ministry of Foreign Affairs of the Republic of Latvia.
+In order to be valid in the Republic of Bulgaria and to be able to serve before the Bulgarian institutions, all documents issued by the authorities in Latvia to Bulgarian citizens should be stamped with an Apostille by the Ministry of Foreign Affairs of the Republic of Latvia.

-Thus processed, documents must be translated into Bulgarian by an authorized translation agency in Bulgaria, and such translation must be certified by the “Legalization and Certification” Department of the Ministry of Foreign Affairs of the Republic of Bulgaria.
+Once the documents have been prepared in this way, they must be translated into Bulgarian by an authorized company in Bulgaria and the translation must be certified by the Certifications and Legalizations Department with the Ministry of Foreign Affairs of the Republic of Bulgaria.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.